nlhoang1/Assignment-3-EECS22L/README.md

 # Assignment-3-EECS22L, Natalie Hoang
-# Objective: When given an input SRS file, the program will parse through the file, print a dependency graph and corresponding text report.
+# Objective: When given an input SRS file, the program will parse through the file, print a dependency graph and corresponding report.

 # Copilot was used to auto-complete module function and struct definitions!!